The US, UK or Canada, where should you study

 Cost of tuition

 The cost of tuition is one of the most important factors that international students consider when choosing a destination to study abroad.
 The difference between public and private university tuition fees can vary significantly, and in some countries the cost of tuition can be fairly high.
 When it comes to global standards, the US has a reputation of having the highest average cost of tuition.
 Tuition in the US averages $24,000 a year, but it can easily go up to $50,000 per year.
 In the UK, the average tuition is slightly lower at just under $18,000.
 But if you really want a good deal, you'll need to head to Canada where the average annual cost of tuition is just over $10,000.

 - US average tuition per year: $24,000

 Find the right program and school that matches your budget only at SchoolApplyLearn More

 After considering the cost of your undergraduate and/or graduate tuition, the next factor to consider is the cost of living.
 The cost of living varies from country to country, and largely from city to city.
 But on the whole, calculating the average cost of living by country gives you a glimpse into how expensive it might be to live and study abroad.
 For instance, in the UK you'll need almost $20,000 a year to live abroad.
-In the US, that cost runs just under $15,000 - a pretty noticeable difference.
+In the US, that cost runs just under $15,000 per year – a pretty noticeable difference.
 But if you really want to save your cash while living abroad, you'll get the most bang for your buck in Canada.
-The cost of living in Canada for students averages out to $9,000, although it can be as low as $7,550 and go up to over $11,000.
+The cost of living in Canada for students averages $9,000 per year, although it can be as low as $7,550 or go up to over $11,000.

 - US average cost of living per year: $14,651